bousquetfrederic/JIRAmodeLET/README.md

 # JIRAmodeLET
-A TamperMonkey script for a JIRA mode for LowEndTalk
+A TamperMonkey script for a JIRA mode on LowEndTalk

+Vibe coded with my man Copilot